-NOTE: The following inspection is only an exter- nal inspection and should be done without "dis- turbing" the filtration components.
+NOTE: The following inspection is only an external inspection and should be done without "disturbing" the filtration components.

 On a daily basis, visually inspect the external condition of the engine air cleaner system.
-The following items should be inspected:
+The following item should be inspected:

-- Check the Briggs & Stratton air cleaner canister for damage.
-Make sure the cover is in place and the cover latches are secure-do not run the engine without the air cleaner cover in place and secure. - Inspect the air intake hose (into the engine) for cracks, nicks, cuts, ect., and check the hose clamps for tightness.
+Check the Kohler air cleaner canister for damage.
+Make sure both end-cap covers are in place and the cover latches are secure-do not run the engine without the air cleaner cover(s) in place and secure.